There is no legal obligation to hire an accountant if you’re setting up a limited company. However, there are some very good reasons to do so.

 Do you have the time to do your accounts and build your contracting business?

-As a client, you need to devote an hour or so a month to keeping your accounts up-to-date.
+As a client, you need to devote an hour or so each month to keeping your accounts up to date.
 If you have to look after your accounts, you should add a fair few additional hours to this tally.

 For an accountant, managing a company’s monthly and annual tasks is simple.
 For non-accountants, this may not be the case.